 Similar to Mailchimp, Vertical Response’s editor is drag-and-drop, with the option to click on a segment to replace or edit content, and various modules to place in each email.
 To create the design or structure of your email template, you can add the layout blocks first.
 Layout blocks help to create the framework for your templates to add smaller elements such as text, images, and buttons.
 A few examples of these layout blocks include two columns of text, two columns- one for image, one for text, three columns- one for image, two for text, etc.

 Aside from using and editing their templates, you also have the option to create an email from scratch with both Vertical Response and Mailchimp.
 Additionally, both Vertical Response and Mailchimp allow you to preview and test your emails before sending them to your audience so that you can see how the designs will show up in your subscribers’ inbox.

 Mailchimp has an “audience” segment, where you can search through your contacts, manage them, add contacts from campaigns, and create sign-up forms.

-You can create segments based on their location, activity, and engagement levels (among other options).
+You can create segments based on their location, behavior, activity, and engagement levels (among many other options).
 There’s also the option to add “tags” to your audience, to help further differentiate groups of contacts.